Sarah Bernhardt: Legacy

 Mexican actress Virginia Fábregas (1871–1950) was nicknamed "The Mexican Sarah Bernhardt."

 After Bernhardt's death, her theatre was managed by her son Maurice until his death in 1928.
 It kept its name until the occupation of Paris by the Germans in World War II, when, because of Bernhardt's Jewish ancestry, the name was changed to Théâtre de la Cité.
 The name was changed back to the Théâtre Sarah-Bernhardt in 1947, then in 1957 became the Théâtre des Nations.
 In 1968, it was renamed the Théâtre de la Ville, which is the name it has today.

 In 1876, Bernhardt constructed a large townhouse at 35 rue Fortuny in the 17th arrondissement, not far from Parc Monceau, for her family, servants, and animals.
 In 1885, when her debts mounted, she sold the house.
 Once her fortune was replenished by her tours abroad, she bought an even larger house at 56 avenue Pereire in the 17th arrondissement, where she died in 1923.
 The house was demolished in the 1960s and replaced by a modern apartment building.
 A plaque on the façade commemorates Bernhardt's earlier residence.

 In 1960, Bernhardt was inducted into the Hollywood Walk of Fame with a motion pictures star located at 1751 Vine Street.
 To date, she is the earliest born person on the Walk (born in 1844), followed by Thomas Edison and Siegmund Lubin.

+In her 2006 book, Pin-Up Grrls: Feminism, Sexuality, Popular Culture, History professor Maria Elena Buszek cites Bernhardt as an example of women who controlled the production of their images to their own benefit.
+Suffragists held up the photos and posters of Bernhardt "as models of the myriad freedoms that enfranchisement would offer women."

 In 2018, Roundabout Theatre Company produced Theresa Rebeck's play Bernhardt/Hamlet.
 In the play, Rebeck explores the controversy surrounding Bernhardt's decision to play Hamlet.
 The play opened on Broadway in September at the American Airlines Theater for a limited run.
 It starred Janet McTeer as Bernhardt and it was directed by Moritz von Stuelpnagel.
 McTeer received a Tony Award nomination for portraying Bernhardt.